The war drives up prices in Europe, with the Spanish state as one of the major affected parties

 No hay anuncios

 Energy prices have been the main culprit for the sharp increase in the last month.
-In fact, while the inflation rate for these products was negative in February (-3.1%), it has soared in the eurozone this month, rising to 4.9% year-on-year.
-Services have also become more expensive, albeit to a lesser extent than in the year-on-year calculation last month (3.2%, compared to 3.4% in February), as have food, alcohol, and tobacco (2.4%, versus 2.5%) and non-energy industrial goods (0.5%, compared to 0.7%).
-This has moderated core inflation – which excludes energy and food – by one tenth in March, standing at 2.3%.
+In fact, while the inflation rate for these products was negative in February (-3.1%), during this month it has soared in the eurozone and has risen to 4.9% year-on-year.
+Services (3.2%, compared to 3.4% in February), food, alcohol and tobacco (2.4%, versus 2.5%), and non-energy industrial goods (0.5%, compared to 0.7%) have also become more expensive, although to a lesser extent than during last month's year-on-year calculation.
+This fact has moderated core inflation – which excludes energy and food – by one tenth in March, standing at 2.3%.

 Cargando